Absher (application)

 The app can be downloaded from the Google Play Store and Apple App Store and is supplied by the Saudi Interior Ministry.
 According to the Ministry of the Interior, Absher has more than 20 million users.
 As of February 2019, Absher has been downloaded 4.2 million times from the App Store.
+Some services provided through Absher can also be accessed through the website absher.sa.

-In March 2021, Saudi Arabia launched the digital version of the Absher individuals app through which the users can download a copy of their digital ID.
+In March 2021, Saudi Arabia launched the digital version of the Absher for individuals app through which the users can download a copy of their digital ID.
 Then, new services were added to the platform such as online birth and death registration services, requesting amendments to academic credentials, correcting names in English and marital status and requesting civil records of children.